Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/RTC/RTC - Simple RTC.rst

 This example demonstrates how to use the RTC library methods.
 This function describes how to use the RTC API.
 The RTC function is implemented by an independent BCD timer/counter.

-| Select the correct Ameba development board from the Arduino IDE: "Tools" → "Board".
+| Select the correct Ameba development board from the Arduino IDE :guilabel:`Tools -> Board`
-| Then open the "RTC" example from: "File" → "Examples" → "AmebaRTC" → "RTC":
+| Then open the "RTC" example from :guilabel:`File -> Examples -> AmebaRTC -> RTC`

 |image01|